top of page

 About Me

-I am an Assistant Professor of Political Science at the University of Connecticut, and a Non-Resident Fellow at the Krulak Center for Innovation and Future Warfare at the Marine Corps University.
+I am an Associate Professor of Political Science at the University of Connecticut as well as a Visiting Democracy Fellow at the Ash Center for Democratic Governance and Innovation at the Harvard Kennedy School of Government.

 IMG_0094.JPG